NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 profile information.
 Under the “Assigned Advisor” section, you’ll see the subsection called “Is advised by” which lists their advisors.

+#### Sensitive Information for Your Counterparts

+As stated in the [Sensitive information and Authorization Groups](#sensitive-information-and-authorization-groups) section, people might have several fields containing sensitive information.
+If they are one of your counterparts, you are allowed to view that information.

 ### Emailing Individual Reports

 When you read a report that you think someone else may want to read, you can quickly and easily